Like many Australian’s undertaking vocational education and training, beginning or re-entering tertiary education can be daunting.

 - Repeat information constantly until it has ‘clicked’ with them

 People preferring auditory teaching methods would appreciate the dual nature of a blended course.
-Blended training allows students to listen online to information as well as attending traditional classroom based classes.
+Blended training allows students to listen online to information as well as attend traditional classroom-based classes.

 Kinesthetic Learners and Face-to-Face Training Courses